astrotime/timenomad_app/collections/_posts/2019-07-15-myths-and-truths-behind-mercury-retrograde.md

 </div>
 <div class="float-clear"></div>

-The caduceus yet again symbolises the process of unification and **removal of the male/female opposition** in favour of a more integrated male–female nature that is according to some esoteric writers is the distant future when humanity will be able to rectify the painful split caused by the separation of sexes and the resulting feeling of being inherently incomplete, forever seeking (and never finding) the mythical second half.
+The caduceus yet again symbolises the process of unification and **removal of the male/female opposition** in favour of a more integrated male–female nature that is, according to some esoteric writers, the distant future when humanity will be able to rectify the painful split caused by the separation of sexes and the resulting feeling of being inherently incomplete, forever seeking (and never finding) the mythical second half.

 The male/female split is also one of major factors that contribute to the processes behind ageing.
 There is a symbolical promise in the image of forever youthful lightweight Mercury and the keys that it holds!

 ## Internalisation during Mercury retrograde

-Mercury also controls processes of the mind, it gives the ability to think rationally, provides with creative intuition that connects ideas with reality.
+Mercury also controls mental processes, it gives the ability to think rationally, provides with creative intuition that connects ideas with reality.

 During retrograde periods Mercurial function of the **mind is turned inwards**.
 Those periods are of great value for their qualities of introspection, careful planning and strategising.
 Ideas and thoughtfully crafted intentions of the retrograde period can manifest in more solid outcomes once Mercury is back to its direct course.